CanDIG/clinical_ETL_code/mapping_functions.md

 In addition to mapping column names, you can also transform the values inside the cells to make them align with the schema.
 We've already seen the simplest case - the `single_val` function takes a single value for the named field and returns it (and should only be used when you expect one single value).

 The standard functions are defined in `mappings.py`.
 They include functions for handling single values, list values, dates, and booleans.

+Many functions take one or more `data_values` arguments as input.
+These are a dictionary representing how the CSVConvert script parses each cell of the input data.
+It is a dictionary of the format `{<field>:{<OBJECT_SHEET>: <value>}}`, e.g. `{'date_of_birth': {'Donor': '6 Jan 1954'}}`.

+A detailed index of all standard functions can be viewed below in the (Standard functions index)[#Standard-functions-index]

 ## Writing your own custom functions